Summary and Schedule

 Data Sets

-The Dataset we will use in this lesson is a subset from the Collection of the Metropolitan Museum of Art.
-If you are interested in the whole data you can find and use it in their database here.
-The subset we are using can be downloaded here
+The Dataset we will use in this lesson is a simplified subset from the Collection of the Metropolitan Museum of Art.
+If you are interested in the whole data you can find it on their website.
+The subset we are using can be downloaded here.

 Software Setup